Front-Wheel Drive vs. All-Wheel Drive: Weighing the Pros and Cons

 Enhanced Acceleration and Performance

 With AWD, transmitting the engine's power to all four wheels provides better take-off and hill climbing as every wheel now has the capability to move the car forward.
-Sports car manufacturers utilize the system to transmit the ever-increasing power of their high-performance engines to the wheels for maximum acceleration and improved handling.
+Sports car manufacturers utilize the system to transmit the ever-increasing power of their high-performance engines to the wheels for maximum acceleration and good handling.

-On the flip side, because the front tires in a FWD car are uniquely tasked with both accelerating and steering, the tires not only tend to wear faster than the rear, but handling can be compromised by understeer, an undesirable trait where the car tends to steer less sharply then the amount input by the driver.
+On the flip side, because the front tires in a FWD car are uniquely tasked with both accelerating and steering, the tires not only tend to wear faster than the rear, but handling can be compromised by understeer, an undesirable trait where the car tends to steer less sharply than the amount input by the driver.
 AWD essentially eliminates this trait and should provide a neutral steering feel without any surprise tugging.

 Safety Advantages